You ever wonder how often should 4C hair be washed?

 Strictly co-washing is the cause of a TON of hair problems because it leaves your scalp without a true cleanse and with an unhealthy environment that is perfect for product buildup, bacteria and fungus growth and all the scalp problems and breakage that come along with it.

-And trying to use hair growth oils as a remedy will only add to the buildup.
+And while many want to grow natural hair faster, trying to use hair growth oils as a remedy will only add to the buildup.

 Sound like fun?
 I don’t think so….
 In fact, Imma go out on a limb and say “heck-to-the-naw”...